Traveling with Animals

 In the terminal and on the bus, service animals must be under the control of the owner at all times.

-Please consider not overwatering or overfeeding your service animal or emotional support animal on the day of travel.
+Please consider not overwatering or overfeeding your service animal on the day of travel.

 Service animals are expected to be restricted to the space on the floor below a passengers seat; or, if no larger than an infant, seated in the passenger’s lap if necessary to accommodate your disability.